cekit/cekit/docs/descriptor/includes/help.rst

 image documentation at build time.

 The filename may be absolute or a relative path.
 If the latter it is used as relative to the image descriptor.
-For modules a relative path should include the module name
+For modules a relative path will be relative to the module root.

 .. code-block:: sh